borntofrappe/Practice-Front-End-Web-Development/Scroll Event Background Overlay/README.md

 window.addEventListener("scroll", debounce(checkForScroll));
 ```

 As mentioned in the previous two projects on the scroll event, the script responds to the scroll event with a debounce function.
-This intermediary step is used to run the nested function every so often, and not every time the scroll event prompts a reaction.
+Shortly, this intermediary step is used to run the nested function every so often, and not every time the scroll event prompts a reaction.

 The `checkForScroll` function is actually where the effect is implemented.